OpenCLIM/udm-heat/README.md

 The population data is calculated in vector form by local authority area; to output this as vector data, the data is rasterised at 1km scale initially giving population values per each 1km cell.
 This is then scaled to the 12km RCM grid by summing the values of all those cells that fall within each 12km grid cell.

 ### Dwelling calculations
+It's important to note that this is not the number of buildings, but instead the number of dwellings (or addresses) of a building type.
+For example for flats a value of 100 means there are 100 flats in the cell, but the number of buildings these are contained within is not represented, so this could mean there are 10 buildings, or equally could be 1 building containing the 100 flats.

+#### Calculating the number of new dwellings
+Using the out_cell_build_type.asc from UDM which gives the type of building built in each cell and combining that with out_cell_dph.asc layer, a number per cell of the number of dwellings in that cell can be found.
+This can then be output as by house type as seperate layers giving a count of the number of houses of each type per cell.

+#### Calculating the total number of dwellings
+Using a baseline of 2017 for buildings the number of buildings by type (flat, detached and so on) are used already at the 12km scale.